Stitches (2012 film): Plot

 Tommy, startled by Paul dressed as a clown, injures his head.
 Bulger goes to find Tommy a first-aid kit, while Tommy retreats to his treehouse followed by Kate.
 There, Tommy discusses his memories of the ritual he had encountered as a child.
 Meanwhile, Paul is attacked by Stitches, who rips off his ear and one of his arms and pulls a live rabbit out of his throat before kicking his head off.
 The clown then finds Bulger, opens up his skull with a can opener, and removes his brain with an ice cream scooper.
 Sarah, Paul's girlfriend, enters the attic to look for him.
 There, she is attacked by Stitches, and manages to fight back.
 As she tries to escape, Stitches drives an umbrella through her skull, killing her.
 Through his telescope, Tommy sees Stitches in the house, and goes to warn Vinnie of his presence, but is at first unsuccessful, due to Vinnie's desire to have sex with a formerly overweight classmate.
 Tommy tries to warn Kate and the other partygoers, but they don't believe him.

 Outside, Stitches attacks Richie.
 Richie attempts to flee but trips and falls.
 Stitches rips out his intestines and fashions them into a balloon animal before stabbing him with a bike pump and inflating him.
 Stitches manages to pump enough air into Richie to cause his head to explode.
 Vinnie, on discovering Tommy to be telling the truth, attempts to leave, but Stitches attacks them.
 Tommy stabs him, Vinnie covers him with a blanket, and they escape.
 Tommy and Vinnie rescue Kate, but Stitches knocks her unconscious as they attempt to escape.
 Tom tries to resuscitate her, and Vinnie leaves them behind, and Stitches attempts to drown Tommy in a sink that Vinnie had previously vomited in.
 Kate awakens and throws a knife at Stitches, while Tommy deduces a manner in which to defeat the clown; to kill him, they must destroy the egg he kept in his van.
 Tommy and Kate, pursued by Stitches, make their way to the den in the graveyard.
 While hiding, Tommy begins to hiccup, and Kate kisses him in order for him to stay quiet.
 Tommy searches for Stitches' egg among a collection of them while Kate keeps an eye out for Stitches, but the pair are soon discovered by him.
-While deciding which of the two to kill, Vinnie ties Stitches' shoelaces together again.
-He trips and drops his egg.
-Tommy forces Stitches to smash the egg, and Stitches explodes in a mixture of magic trick supplies and yolk.